• The TPK Top Ten List of Art Supplies

 Whether you are creating illustrations or drawing calligraphy guidelines, a parallel glider will help you immensely.
 I use my rolling ruler constantly because I love having the ability to draw perfectly parallel calligraphy guidelines!

-3. A Nice Sketchbook
+3. A Quality Sketchbook

 A sketchbook represents creative freedom.
 It’s a very personal thing that you can use to explore feelings, create memories, and try out new art supplies and techniques.
 The Shinola sketchbook is my go-to (it’s the perfect size and paper weight), but it can be tough to get a hold of.
 Search around online, and you’ll find your own “Goldilocks” sketchbook!